Varosa-Technology/Task-Assessments/README.md

 2. Adding pagination will earn you some more points.
 3. Introducing graphql will earn you some more points.
 4. Adding validation will earn you some more points.
+5. In case of Rest API documentation is nice to have

 ## Task Submission